plone/training/transmogrifier/users-migration.rst

 The import can be done as blueprints, which is the code below.
-But it's would be better off as an upgrade step.
+But it would be better off as an upgrade step.

 .. code-block:: python